-As discussed in Note 5 to the consolidated financial statements, net revenues for the year ended December 31, 2022 amounted to USD 13,205 million.
-Revenue is recognized when control of the product is transferred to the customer, which typically occurs at delivery taken into account contractual agreements.
-Further reference is made to Note 2 to the consolidated financial statements for the significant accounting policies on revenue recognition.
+As discussed in Note 5 to the consolidated financial statements, net revenues for the year ended December 31, 2023 amounted to USD 13,276 million.

 Management focuses on revenue as a key performance measure.
 This could create an incentive for improper revenue recognition due to the pressure management may feel to achieve desired targets.
-We consider the fraud risk related to revenue recognition a key audit matter specifically relating to the risk of management override, which could occur via manual journal entries or via manual adjustments to the distributor incentive accrual or incorrect cut-off of revenue transactions.
+We consider the fraud risk related to revenue recognition a key audit matter specifically relating to the risk of management override, which could occur via manual journal entries or via manual adjustments to the distributor incentive accrual